mariamsamu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-welcome in my C - Functions, nested loops at alx
+this is my task as C - Functions, nested loops